Plant Taxonomy of Colorado Blue Spruce Trees:

 Sun and Soil Requirements for Colorado Blue Spruce Trees:

 Plant in full sun to partial sun in a location with moist, fertile soil.
+This specimen is not fussy about soil pH.

 Uses for Colorado Blue Spruce Trees: